lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 Such an  EnergyPlus model could be exported as an FMU with 2 inputs and one outputs.
-The two inputs of the FMU will map to the outside temperature (TRoo) and the solar irradiation (ISolExt), whereas the output to the shading actuation signal.
+The two inputs of the FMU will map to the outside temperature (TRoo) and the solar irradiation (ISolExt), whereas the output will map to the shading actuation signal.

 The code below shows how the objects will be in the idf.
 To activate the external interface, we use: